 By Jacqueline Charles and Trenton Daniel

-Haitian President Rene Preval said his storm-ravaged country will no longer be able to accept U.S. deportees and has called on the Bush administration to allow undocumented Haitians living in the United States to remain until their homeland recovers.
+Haitian President Rene Preval on Friday said his storm-ravaged country will no longer be able to accept U.S. deportees and — for the first time — publicly called on the Bush administration to allow undocumented Haitians living in the United States to remain until their homeland recovers.